atxtechbro/tech-skills-gym/AmazonQ.md

    3. Complementary skill to round out your expertise
 4. You select which path to take or ask questions between sets

-These are interactive, turn-based sessions building skills iteratively through dialogue, like tracer bullets hitting the target with increasing precision.
+These are interactive, turn-based exercises building skills iteratively through dialogue, like tracer bullets hitting the target with increasing precision.

 Currently: BULKING SEASON for technical skills mastery.